rocky-linux/documentation/docs/guides/containers/lxd_web_servers.md

 The other LXD guide will show you how to do this with the *iptables* firewall, if that’s what you want to do.
 I tend to use the CentOS default firewall: *firewalld*.
 So that’s what we’re doing, this time.

-`firewalld` is configured via the `firewall-cmd` command. **The absolute first thing we want to do,** before we open any ports, is make sure that your containers can be assigned their IP addresses automatically:
+`firewalld` is configured via the `firewall-cmd` command. **The absolute first thing we want to do,** before we open any ports, is making sure that your containers can be assigned their IP addresses automatically:

 ```bash
 firewall-cmd --zone=trusted --permanent --change-interface=lxdbr0